MS in Education Insight: Making Minimal Competency Testing Work for All Students Receiving Special Education Teaching

-As of the 2015–2016 school year, there were 6.7 million U.S. public school students ages 3 to 21 receiving special education services.1 That accounts for 13% of all public school students.
-Even if you’re not directly involved in special education teaching, you likely have special needs students who take advantage of your school’s special ed services.
+As of the 2019–2020 school year, there were 7.3 million U.S. public school students ages 3 to 21 receiving special education services.1 That accounts for 14% of all public school students.
+Even if you’re not directly involved in special education teaching, you likely have students who take advantage of your school’s special education services.
 But are the services enough to ensure these students succeed in school?

 In most states, students now have to pass what are known as minimal competency tests to advance grade levels and/or graduate high school.
-Without proper test preparation and test administration, minimal competency tests can pose a significant problem for some special education students, particularly those with learning disabilities.
-To keep minimal competency testing from becoming an unfair burden—and an unfair obstacle to earning a diploma—special ed teachers and others in the special education community are working to ensure every state adopts policies that give special education students an equal opportunity for educational success.
+Without proper test preparation and test administration, minimal competency tests can pose a significant problem for some students, particularly those with learning disabilities.
+To keep minimal competency testing from becoming an unfair burden—and an unfair obstacle to earning a diploma—special education teachers and others in the special education community are working to ensure every state adopts policies that give their students an equal opportunity for educational success.

 While most students with exceptional needs have been assured their right to public education along with their peers, they have not been similarly assured of the opportunity to complete their education, graduate, and receive a diploma signifying their achievement.
 There exist considerable variations and inconsistencies within and among the states and provinces regarding graduation requirements for pupils with exceptional needs and the procedures for their receiving, or not receiving, a diploma.